gclssvglx/ai-for-ruby-devs/README.md

 # AI for Ruby Devs

-A simple AI ChatGPT app written in Ruby to try and understand how this stuff hangs together.
+Some AI stuff written in Ruby to try and understand how this stuff hangs together.

 ## Getting started